USS Chester (CA-27): 1943

 Returning to San Francisco on 13 September 1943, Chester operated on escort duty between that port and Pearl Harbor until 20 October.
 On 8 November, she cleared Pearl Harbor for the invasion of the Gilbert Islands.
 On 18–20 November, after air attacks, destroyers and cruisers bombarded Tarawa.
 Chester was the lead ship and received some accurate fire from the beach the first two days.
 The Chester, along with the rest of the division, also bombarded Apemoma, another of the Gilberts.
 She covered the landings on Abemama Island and bombarded Taroa, Wotje, and Maloelap.

 1944

 Chester assumed antisubmarine and antiaircraft patrol off Majuro until 25 April 1944, when she sailed for San Francisco and brief overhaul (6–22 May).
 She joined TF 94 at Adak Island, Alaska, on 27 May for the bombardments of Matsuwa and Paramushiru in the Kuriles on 13 June and 26 June, then sailed to Pearl Harbor, arriving on 13 August.
+Captain Henry Hartley assumed command at the time.

 Chester sortied on 29 August with TG 12.5 for the bombardment of Wake Island (3 September), then arrived at Eniwetok on 6 September.
 She cruised off Saipan and participated in the bombardment of Marcus Island on 9 October, before joining TG 38.1 for the carrier strikes on Luzon and Samar in support of the Leyte operations, as well as searching for enemy forces after the Battle for Leyte Gulf (25–26 October).